Maxenceee/taskmaster/README.md

 Options:
-  -i, --interactive        start an interactive shell after executing commands -s, --socket <path>      Specify the unix socket path to connect to -h, --help               Display this help and exit
+  -i, --interactive        start an interactive shell after executing commands -s, --socket <path>      Specify the unix socket path to connect to -n, --no-tty             Do not attempt to reopen stds -h, --help               Display this help and exit

 action [arguments] -- see below